 What You Need to Know About Gum Disease

-Gum disease is a serious and often overlooked oral health issue that can cause missing teeth, weakened jaw structure, and even damage to the arch of your mouth.
-Everyone is at risk for gum disease, though some have a higher risk because of family history, health factors, or other reasons.
+Gum disease is a serious and often overlooked oral health issue.
+It can cause missing teeth, weakened jaw structure, and even damage to the arch of your mouth.
+Everyone is at risk for gum disease, but some have a higher risk because of family history, health factors, or medical conditions.

 There is a broad spectrum of periodontal disease.
 However, we categorize them into three stages: gingivitis, periodontitis, and advanced periodontitis.
 Gingivitis is the inflammation of the gums.
 During this stage, you have constant bad breath and your gums bleed every time you brush your teeth.